 Polenta is a porridge made from corn.
 Think really fine grits.
 It too takes about 15 minutes to prepare.
 It’s a great side dish for chicken piccata, people either tend to love polenta or hate it, so if you serve polenta make sure to have some other side options as well.

 When it comes to pairing a salad with chicken piccata, there are a few things to keep in mind.
 First, you want your dressing to complement the flavors of the chicken.
-A light vinaigrette or oil-and-vinegar combo is best for this dish, as it won’t overshadow its delicate flavor.
+A light lemon and oregano vinaigrette or other oil vinegar combo is best for this dish, as it won’t overshadow its delicate flavor.

 Add some dried fruit such as cranberries to compliment the meal, making sure to not overdo it with the fruit causing it to overpower the main dish.